All the carrier Samsung flagships that have received the August security patch

 This story was originally published and last updated .

 Samsung got incredibly fast when it comes to security patches, often beating even Google to the punch.
 The story is different for carrier-issued updates, but compared to prior years, they've gotten quicker, too.
-As such, T-Mobile has just rolled out the August security patch to the Galaxy S10 series, including the 5G variant.
+As such, T-Mobile has just rolled out the August security patch to the Galaxy S9, S9+, and Note9.

 The OTA download weighs roughly 550MB for the Galaxy S20, but the exact size will differ from phone to phone.
 For the T-Mobile S20 variant, this update adds "5G standalone technology."
 In contrast to the non-standalone version of 5G, this one doesn't use 4G for control features, instead fully relying on the new standard for all communications.
 T-Mobile is the first carrier to launch such a network, as it announced today.
 You should notice slightly better connectivity when you're inside buildings, but other than that, there aren't too many user-facing implications.
 If you're interested in the nuances, check out network equipment manufacturer Ericson's post on the topic.